Things To Do in Galveston

 Soak Up the Sun on Galveston Beaches

-Visitors will find that, in addition to the miles of public beach available to Galveston vacation rental guests, Galveston has 6 distinct beach areas, stretching over the 30+ miles of Gulf coastline:
+Visitors will find that, in addition to the miles of public beach available to Galveston vacation rental guests, Galveston has more than 7 distinct beach areas stretching over the 30+ miles of Gulf coastline, including:

 Enjoy Galveston Fishing